prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 **2.** The [Corsair Air Series AF140 case fan](https://amzn.to/2ubsRaq){: target="_blank"} really packs a punch for less than $15.

-Spinning at 1200 RPM and only emiting 25.5 dBa, the AF140 is capable of regulating your PC's internal temperature without making too much noise.
+Spinning at 1200 RPM and only emitting 25.5 dBa, the AF140 is capable of regulating your PC's internal temperature without making too much noise.

-It's rated at 66.4 CFM, and Corsair recommends at least 3cm of clearance between the fan and anything else inside your case to insure the best possible airflow.
+It's rated at 66.4 CFM, and Corsair recommends at least 3cm of clearance between the fan and anything else inside your case to ensure the best possible airflow.

 The fan features LED lighting, and a variety of colors to choose from, including red, blue, white, and purple.
 The fan's blades are translucent and frosted, which creates a cool effect when the LEDs are turned on and the fan is spinning.

-The AF140 is an ultra-thin, powerful, good looking and cheap 140mm case fan.
+The AF140 is an ultra-thin, powerful, good-looking and cheap 140mm case fan.
 It's a yes from me!

 ## [Corsair ML140 Pro LED Case Fan](https://amzn.to/2J8xRBj){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2J8xRBj"><img class="img-small img-right" alt="Corsair ML140 Case fan" src="/img/case-fans/corsair-ml140.png" /></a>

-**3.** The [Corsair ML140 Pro LED case fan](https://amzn.to/2J8xRBj){: target="_blank"} has custom LEDs mounted to the center harness of the fan that give off extremely vibrant colors.
+**3.** The [Corsair ML140 Pro LED case fan](https://amzn.to/2J8xRBj){: target="_blank"} has custom LEDs mounted to the center harness of the fan that gives off extremely vibrant colors.
 You can choose from white, blue or red LEDs.

 Anti-vibration pads keep the fan quiet, even at top speed (1200 RPM).